Lemon Granita

 Why Make This Lemon Granita Recipe?

-My citrus granita recipe requires just two ingredients and about ten minutes of active prep time.
+This recipe requires just two ingredients and about ten minutes of active prep time.
 Because it lends itself well to advance preparation, this lemon granita makes a solid option for summer dinner parties, or any occasion where you don’t want to abandon the festivities to assemble dessert.
 Oh, and it’s nut-free, gluten-free, dairy-free, and vegan, too!

 Lemon Granita Ingredients